gopheracademy/gopheracademy-web/README.md

 ## Contributing Articles

-If you'd like to contribute an article, please fork this repository, add your article and create a pull request.
+This is a site where you can write anything plese come here and contribute whatever you want If you'd like to contribute an article, please fork this repository, add your article and create a pull request.
 Your articles should go in the `content/` directory and your post images should go in `static/postimages/`.
 Please notice